ericoporto/ags-manual-wiki/EditingGUIs.md

 be clipped to fit the window.
 You should use a graphic of at least about 250x80 pixels to make sure that it fills up the whole window.

-To set the text colour in the window, simply set the Foreground Colour of the GUI and that will be used to print the message text in.
+To set the text color in the window, simply set the Foreground Color of the GUI and that will be used to print the message text in.

 Additionally, you may configure padding - the distance kept between text